 Before I get to the email, let me clarify what we were talking about.
 Our conversation was related to finding jewelry sources by contacting catalog and manufacturers direct, looking for excess stocks to purchase.

-Email from 2010: I never really got into jewelry, so you might have better insight as to catalog retailers to potentially check out.
+Email: I never really got into jewelry, so you might have better insight as to catalog retailers to potentially check out.
 You could do what my wife and I did in our search for apparel overstock, which was simply Google-ing the term “apparel catalog retailers,” and then sign up to receive as many catalogs as possible.
 Once we had the physical catalogs we would review their inventory and then flip the catalog over and call customer service to inquire about purchasing overstock and returns direct.

 Do not get discouraged in your hunt for new jewelry sources, it takes a lot of time and patience when trying to secure a new liquidation source.
 If product sourcing was easy, every eBay and Amazon reseller would be buying in mass quantities taking advantage of liquidation pricing.
 Let’s hope most resellers remain lazy, so our secret product sourcing strategies stay on the down low.